jason-hao-keysight/interbotix_ros_turrets/interbotix_ros_xsturrets/README.md

 ![xsturret_banner](images/xsturret_banner.png)

 ## Overview
-Welcome to the *interbotix_ros_xsturrets* sub-repo!
-This repository contains ROS packages meant to be used with the many [X-Series robotic turrets](https://www.trossenrobotics.com/c/robot-turrets.aspx)  sold by Trossen Robotics.
-Packages were tested on Ubuntu Linux 16.04, 18.04, and 20.04 using ROS Kinetic, Melodic, and Noetic respectively.
+Welcome to the Keysight Modificaition of *interbotix_ros_xsturrets* sub-repo!
+This repository contains ROS packages meant to be used with the many [X-Series robotic turrets](https://www.trossenrobotics.com/c/robot-turrets.aspx)  sold by Trossen Robotics with additional functionality allowing the turret to be operated remotely by OpenTAP.Plugins.HornPositioner.
+Packages were tested on Ubuntu Linux 20.04 using Noetic.
 Additionally, all ROS nodes were written using Python or C++.
 However, any programming language capable of sending ROS messages can be used to control the robots.
 To that effect, the core packages that make up this repo are as follows:
 - **interbotix_xsturret_gazebo** - contains the config files necessary to launch a turret in Gazebo, including tuned PID gains for ros_control
 - **interbotix_xsturret_control:** contains the motor configuration files and the 'root' launch file that is responsible for launching the turret
 - **interbotix_xsturret_descriptions:** contains the meshes and URDFs (including accurate inertial models for the links) for all turret platforms